Verity Marketing Agency Terms of Service

 That results will remain consistent over time.

-Search visibility and GBP performance depend on many factors outside Verity’s control, including Google’s
+Search visibility and GBP performance depend on many factors outside Verity’s control, including Google’s systems, competition, location, proximity, category selection, business history, client reputation, customer behavior, review quality, market demand, and changes to Google’s platform.

 4.4 Client Responsibilities for GBP